rule

 Text 27

 He was covered by his long, compressed hair as also by the skin of a stag.
-The king, whose palate was dry of thirst, asked for water.
+The king, with a dry palate finding him in that state, asked for water.

 Text 28